ecg-icas/icas/src/source/reporting-examples.rst

 Example 3:
 ************************************************************************

-Get all clicks and impressions for categories ``1234`` and ``5678`` for the past week, but split performance metrics per day and category.
+Get all clicks and impressions for categories ``1234`` and ``5678`` for the previous week, but split performance metrics per day and category.
 In addition, sort by date in ascending direction:

 .. code:: javascript